 Ancient World Timeline | Ancient Rome Timeline | Greece Timeline

 Browse through this ancient Greek timeline to examine more than a millennium of Greek history.
-The beginning is prehistory; later, Greek history combined with the history of the Roman Empire, and then ended back in Greek hands during the Byzantine Period.

 During the Mycenaean period, the Greeks learned various arts and skills, like gate-building and golden mask-making.
 This was the palatial period when people at least like -- if not the actual -- Trojan War heroes lived.
 The Mycenaean period was followed by the "Dark Age," which is called dark because of a lack of written records.
 It is also called the Early Iron Age.
 Linear B inscriptions stopped.
 Between the palatial urban civilizations of the Mycenaean period and the Dark Age, there may have been environmental disasters in Greece, as well as elsewhere in the Mediterraneans world.